The carer's assessment: support for carers

 - Assessment for care and support in England

-- Assessment for care and support - other resources
+- Assessment for care and support - useful organisations

 Assessment for care and support

 Often a carer’s assessment is done at the same time as a care needs assessment for the person with dementia.
-This can be helpful, as the support needs for a carer might be best met by services that are actually provided to the person they care for.
-For example, replacement (respite) care or short breaks may be provided to the person with dementia and this enables the carer to have a break (and the person with dementia to have a break from their carer).
-Carers are entitled to a carer's assessment even if the person with dementia refuses an assessment, or does not want care or support.
+This can be helpful, as your needs might be best met by support that is provided to the person you care for.
+For example, if replacement (respite) care is provided to the person with dementia, this allows you both to have a break.

-- as part of a care needs assessment for the person they care for
+- as part of a care needs assessment for the person you care for

 - a referral from a health or social care professional